sva-dsi/2018-fall-course/README.md

 If and when possible, I will point you to web resources.
 However there are a few texts that I would like for you have absorbed by the end of this course.

 **Required**:
-* Politics of design
 * Truthful Art, Alberto Cairo

 **Optional but highly recommended**:
+* Politics of design,
 * Data Points, Nathan Yau
 * Interactive data visualization for the web 2nd edition, Scott Murray

-You can find the [FULL BIBLIOGRAPHY]() in the repository for this course.
+You can find the [FULL BIBLIOGRAPHY](BIBLIOGRAPHY.md) in the repository for this course.

 ## Support & Teamwork